Group tournament ranking system

 In a group tournament, unlike a knockout tournament, there is no scheduled decisive final match.
 Instead, all the competitors are ranked by examining the results of all the matches played in the tournament.
 Typically, points are awarded for each match, with competitors ranked based either on total number of points or average points per match.
+A special type of group tournament is the Round-robin tournament, in which each player plays against every other player.

 Usually each competitor finishes with an equal number of matches, in which case rankings by total points and by average points are equivalent at the end of the tournament, though not necessarily while it is in progress.
 Examples with unequal numbers of matches include the 1895 County Championship in English cricket, and the U.S. National Football League prior to 1972, when tie games were excluded from the winning percentage used for regular-season standings.